oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 !!float even if they *could* be represented as !!int, and likewise numbers without a decimal point would *always* be parsed as !!int.

-A TOSCA parser *shall not* attempt to convert a YAML !!int to a float.
+A TOSCA parser *shall not* attempt to convert a YAML !!int to a float except where the int is supplied as the value of a TOSCA property of type float.
-This requirement is necessary for avoiding rounding errors and ensuring portability.
-Users should thus add a “.0” suffix to literal integers that must be floats.
-Note that this even includes zero, i.e. users must specify “0” for a zero integer and “0.0” for a zero float.
+Type conversion in this exceptional case to prevent the need for users to add a “.0” suffix to literal integers that must be floats.

-This following example would be invalid if there were no “.0” suffix added to “10”:
+Thus following example MUST NOT result in an error:
 ```yaml
 node_types:
   Node: